2024 Web Engines Hackfest

 • refraining from coming to the event if you have COVID-19 or its symptoms, or if you are required to be in self-isolation or quarantine by COVID-19 regulations in Spain or at the location you are travelling from;

-• complying with the prevailing mask-wearing policy communicated at the event; Even if when regulations have removed the obligation to wear masks, the organization establishes masks as recommended indoors;
+• complying with the mask-wearing policy communicated at the event; even if when regulations have removed the obligation to wear masks, the organization establishes masks as recommended indoors;

 • following instructions on physical distancing and crowd circulation at the event;